Washington Wheat Farmers Could Be Toast If Dams Are Removed To Help Hungry Orcas

 Environmental advocates west of the Cascades have seized on dam removal as a way to get more salmon to those hungry orcas off the Washington coast.

-Sam Wasser is a conservation biologist at the University of Washington who studies these orcas.
+Sam Wasser, a conservation biologist at the University of Washington, studies these orcas.
 He says recovering the Snake River's salmon runs would help get the starving orcas some food during their hungriest months: the early spring, when the orcas are exhausted from a cold winter spent foraging up and down the Pacific Coast.

 Animals